jawrainey/GabberAPI/gabber/api/README.md

 **Description**

-- Returns a single project if the JWT authenticated user is a member of the project, otherwise None.
+- Returns a project if it is public.
+If it is private, data is only returned if the JWT user is a member.

 **Returns**